Just Sam: Personal life

 In a May 19, 2020, interview with Chuck Arnold of the New York Post, Just Sam stated, "I am a child of God, so that's always gonna come first.
 That's actually the only label that I ever want to have.
 But I like what I like, and that's just that, you know?
 And it's not men.
 Like, at all."

 On August 24, 2022, Just Sam was admitted to the hospital for an undisclosed illness.
 Diaz's weight dropped to 100 pounds.
 On August 26, Diaz posted an update confirming, "I'm doing much better now."

+In July 2025, Just Sam announced they were pregnant; in September 2025, they announced they had given birth to their first child.

 Just Sam goes by singular 'they' pronouns.